 That’s because the light from the flash dissipates so rapidly the further away your subject is.
-GIMP has a Dodge/Burn Tool that you can use to dodge (lighten) or burn (lighten) spots on the picture, but it’s not very effective when you have a larger area that you want to affect, and the results often don’t look very smooth.
+GIMP has a Dodge/Burn Tool that you can use to dodge (lighten) or burn (darken) spots on the picture, but it’s not very effective when you have a larger area that you want to affect, and the results often don’t look very smooth.

 The way I do it is to use an overlay layer with a gradient mask:

 - Select Layer > New Layer from the menu.
 Make sure Transparency is selected as the Layer Fill Type and click OK.
 This creates a new image layer above your original image layer.
 Because Transparency was selected as the fill type, the bottom layer shows through.